nathan7/fun-map/README.md

 # fun-map

-  a few functional utilities for pretending that JS objects are Clojure string maps. like Clojure's impure operations on transients, there are a few mutating functions available with `M` as postfix (for DANGEROUS MUTABLE STUFF, obviously)
+  functional utilities for pretending that JS objects are Clojure string maps. like Clojure's impure operations on transients, there are a few mutating functions available with `M` as postfix (for DANGEROUS MUTABLE STUFF, obviously) this is partially an experiment in how much Clojure I can bring to JS.

 ## get(obj, key)
 ## getIn(obj, keys)